How to Become a School-based Speech-Language Pathologist

 The online MS-SLP program delivers the same level of engagement, support, and rigor as a campus program.
 You’ll learn through immersive virtual simulations while receiving dedicated attention from faculty.
 You’ll also connect with a diverse community of peers nationwide.

-When you’re ready for a meaningful new career as an SLP, visit Ithaca College’s online MS-SLP program to get started.
+When you’re ready for a meaningful new career as an SLP, explore Ithaca College’s online MS-SLP program.